-One of the technical aspects in drafting a will that includes a testamentary trust is the need to ensure that the Testator/Testatrix does not delegate or leave the selection of the beneficiaries to another person.
-This means that the Testator must nominate specific beneficiaries or a class of beneficiaries whom the trustee can choose between to benefit under the will.
+One of the technical aspects in drafting a will that includes a testamentary trust is the need to ensure that the maker does not delegate or leave the selection of the beneficiaries to another person.
+This means that the maker must nominate specific beneficiaries whom the trustee can choose between to benefit under the will.

 Where any child under the age of 18 is a beneficiary of a testamentary trust the income that they are ‘presently entitled’ to will be excepted trust income.

-The tax benefits that arise under sec 102AG are not reliant on the income being spent for the benefit of the minor beneficiary of the trust.
 The relevant rules of present entitlement apply and the income does not actually have to be given to them.
-The Trustee can establish a loan account in favour of the minor beneficiary and spend the money on behalf of the children for their education, maintenance and advancement.
+The Trustee can establish a loan account in favour of the minor beneficiary and spend the money on behalf of the children for their education, maintenance, benefit or advancement.

 The parents can take out a separate credit card to cover the expenses and have the account paid by the testamentary trust.
 This provides a clear audit trail.

-Inheritances, like other assets, can form part of the matrimonial property that is available to the Family Court to divide in the event of a marriage breakdown and property dispute.
+Inheritances, like other assets, can form part of the property that is available to the Family Court to divide in the event of a marriage/defactorelationship breakdown and property dispute.

-Assets placed in a properly structured testamentary trust may be capable of being kept outside the concept of ‘marital property’ and not included amongst those assets that are vulnerable to orders of the Family Court.
+Assets placed in a properly structured testamentary trust may be capable of being kept outside the concept of this property and not included amongst those assets that are vulnerable to orders of the Family Court.

-It is important to point out that the Family Court may, however, consider the presence of the trust in calculating what they consider to be an equitable distribution of the assets.
+It is important to point out that the Family Court may, however, consider the presence of the trust in calculating what they consider to be an equitable/fair and reasonable distribution of the assets.

 Where a beneficiary is having trouble with creditors or facing bankruptcy, then any assets that they receive under a Will could pass directly to their creditors.
 In these circumstances a testamentary trust can help keep the assets out of the reach of present and future creditors.

-These assets and the income produced by them will still be available for family members and, in particular, the children of the insolvent person.
+These assets and the income produced will still be available for family members and, in particular, the children of the bankrupt person.